-In an important advance for precision medicine, the Medicare Administrative Contractor Palmetto GBA, through its Molecular Diagnostics Program (MolDX), has recently finalized a local coverage determination (LCD) for tests for minimal residual disease (MRD)1.
-Following the release of a draft policy in September 2020, the final LCD in MRD testing was announced November 11, 2021.
+In an important advance for precision medicine, the Medicare administrative contractor Palmetto GBA, through its Molecular Diagnostic Services Program (MolDX), has recently finalized a local coverage determination (LCD) for tests for minimal residual disease (MRD).1 Following the release of a draft policy in September 2020, the final LCD in MRD testing was announced November 11.

-The decision, which takes effect December 26, 2021, covers the Adaptive Biotechnologies clonoSEQ test to detect an monitor MRD for patients with B-cell acute lymphoblastic leukemia, multiple myeloma, and chronic lymphocytic leukemia.
+The decision, which takes effect December 26, covers the Adaptive Biotechnologies Corporation’s clonoSEQ test to detect and monitor MRD for patients with B-cell acute lymphoblastic leukemia, multiple myeloma, and chronic lymphocytic leukemia.
 The LCD also creates a pathway for clonoSEQ’s use in other indications.2

-The LCD also covers Natera’s Signatera test for several indications involving patients with solid and hematopoeitic cancers.3 Adaptive and Natera announced the LCD in separate news releases.2,3
+The LCD also covers Natera, Inc’s Signatera MRD test for several indications involving patients with solid and hematopoietic cancers.3

-In its notice, MolDX cited National Coverage Determination (NCD) 90.2, which “allows contractors to cover next generation sequencing tests as a diagnostic laboratory test for patients with cancer in specific circumstances.”
+In its notice, MolDX cited National Coverage Determination 90.2, which “allows contractors to cover next-generation sequencing tests as a diagnostic laboratory test for patients with cancer in specific circumstances.”
 MolDX outlined 10 specific conditions that must be met for MRD tests to receive coverage; the conditions include, but are not limited to, the following1:

 As a comparatively new application of novel genomic technologies, MRD testing has been highly regarded for its sensitivity and specificity in allowing detection of extremely dilute tumor material or tracking the relative increase or decrease of tumor material being deposited in the blood.